OsmanAEG/PySYCL/README.md

 The purpose of this software is to deliver SYCL based functionalities for use within Python development environments.
 The objective being to facilitate GPU targetted development.

 # Website
-Find the official website at:
 https://osmanaeg.github.io/PySYCL/

 # User Guide
-Find the official PySYCL user guide at: https://osmanaeg.github.io/PySYCL/user-guide.html
+https://osmanaeg.github.io/PySYCL/user-guide.html

 # Developer Guide